PECE-project/drupal-pece/src/docs/source/docs/memo.md

 Memo
 =====================

-Steps to Create an Memo
+Steps to Create a Memo
 ---------------------------------------
 1. The process of adding any variety of content to PECE begins by logging in with your screen name and password and clicking “Create Content” in the top right corner.